Time to Begin Early Crop Scouting in 2013

-Many Midwest farmers will wrap up the 2011 planting season this week, but there won’t be much rest for the weary.
-As soon as seed is in the ground, it’s a good idea to start scouting fields.
+While some Midwest farmers will get the opportunity to reenter their fields this week, there won’t be much rest for the weary.
+With some seed already in the ground, it’s important to start scouting those fields now.

 Post-planting is an ideal time to begin scouting one’s crops.
 Many soilborne pathogens strike as soon as the seed begins to take on water; others strike young seedlings.
 Because seeds can germinate quickly and emerge in 3 – 5 days, it’s not too soon to start walking your fields.